Infidel: Islam

-Some hadiths prohibit declaring a Muslim to be a kafir, but the term was nonetheless fairly frequent in the internal religious polemics of the age.
-For example, some texts of the Sunni sect of Islam include other sects of Islam such as Shia as infidel.
-Certain sects of Islam, such as Wahhabism, include as kafir those Muslims who undertake Sufi shrine pilgrimage and follow Shia teachings about Imams.
-Similarly, in Africa and South Asia, certain sects of Islam such as Hausas, Ahmadi, Akhbaris have been repeatedly declared as Kufir or infidels by other sects of Muslims.
+Some hadiths prohibit declaring a fellow Muslim to be a kafir, but the term was nonetheless used fairly frequently in the internal religious polemics of the age.
+For example, some early Sunni texts include members of other sects of Islam, such as the Shia, under the category of infidels.
+Similarly, adherents of Wahhabism, a strict, fundamentalist form of Sunni Islam originating in Saudi Arabia, include as kafir those Muslims who undertake Sufi shrine pilgrimage and follow Shia teachings about Imams.
+Elsewhere, in Africa and South Asia, particular sects like the Hausas, Ahmadi, and Akhbaris have been repeatedly declared as Kufir or infidels by other Muslim denominations.

-The class of kafir also includes the category of murtadd, variously translated as apostate or renegades, for whom classical jurisprudence prescribes death if they refuse to return to Islam.
-On the subject of ritual impurity of unbelievers, one finds a range of opinions, "from the strictest to the most tolerant", in classical jurisprudence.

-Historically, the attitude toward unbelievers in Islam was determined more by socio-political conditions than by religious doctrine.
-A tolerance toward unbelievers prevailed even to the time of the Crusades, particularly with respect to the People of the Book.
-However, animosity was nourished by repeated wars with unbelievers, and warfare between the Safavid Empire and Ottoman Empire brought about application of the term kafir even to all Shias in Ottoman fatwas.

-In Sufism the term underwent a special development, as in a well-known verse of Abu Sa'id: "So long as belief and unbelief are not perfectly equal, no man can be a true Muslim", which has prompted various explanations.
+The class of kafir also includes the category of murtadd, variously translated as "apostates" or "renegades", for whom classical jurisprudence prescribes death if they refuse to return to Islam.
+On the subject of the ritual impurity of unbelievers in general, however, one finds a range of opinions, "from the strictest to the most tolerant," in classical Islamic jurisprudence.
+Historically, the attitude toward non-Muslims in Islam has been determined more by socio-political conditions than by religious doctrine.
+A tolerance toward unbelievers prevailed even to the time of the Crusades, particularly with respect to the People of the Book, with whom Muslims coexisted for hundreds of years.
+Nevertheless, animosity was eventually nourished by repeated wars with unbelievers, and warfare between the Safavid and Ottoman Empires brought about application of the term kafir even to all Shias in Ottoman fatwas.
+In Sufism, the term kafir underwent a special development, as in a well-known verse of Abu Sa'id: "So long as belief and unbelief are not perfectly equal, no man can be a true Muslim", which has prompted various explanations.

 Judaism

-Judaism has a notion of pagan gentiles who are called 'acum, an acronym of Ovdei Cohavim u-Mazzaloth or, literally, "star-and-constellation worshippers".
+Judaism has a notion of pagan gentiles who are called 'acum, an acronym of the Hebrew phrase Ovdei Cohavim u-Mazzaloth or, literally, "star-and-constellation worshippers".
 It was also probably influenced by the similar-sounding Hebrew word "עקום" ('aqum), which means "crooked".

-The Hebrew term, kofer, cognate with the Arabic kafir, is reserved only for apostate Jews.
+Goy is the most widely used term for gentiles today, though some consider it pejorative.
+The Hebrew term kofer, cognate with the Arabic kafir, is reserved only for apostate Jews.